oslc-op/oasis-open-project/README.md

 The work of the OSLC Open Project is overseen by its Project Governing Board.
 The members of the PGB are:

-- IBM - Jim Amsden
+- IBM - Jim Amsden (Co-chair)
+- KTH Royal Institute of Technology - Andrew Berezovskyi (Co-chair)
 - Koneksys - Axel Reichwein
-- KTH Royal Institute of Technology - Andrew Berezovskyi
 - Siemens AG - Bill Chown

 ## Technical Steering Committee (TSC)